-- Arms Efficiency: This weapon has +1 augment slot; this effect does not use an augment slot even at Rank 1.
+- Arms Efficiency: This weapon has +1 augment slot;

-- This is a Weapon Creation jutsu.
+- This is a Weapon Creation technique.

 - The user must specify the full weapon they are using with each weapon attack during this jutsu, or else anything unspecified will be assumed to be the same as the previous weapon.
 (Meaning weapon type, attributes, accuracy, damage, augments, and any applicable effects from the Effect List.)